-When you make a plan, write it down, it sounds simple, doesn't it?
-But it is surprising that there are a number of people who are aware of their plans and strategies, but never formally document it, or write down some bullet points for their own understanding.
+When you make a plan, write it down, it sounds simple.
+But, surprisingly, many people are aware of their goals and strategies, but never formally document them, or write down some bullet points for their own understanding.

-You might have a clear idea about your plans now, but what after 2 months, or 6 months?
+You might have a clear idea about your plans now, but what after two months, or six months?
 You won't remember much.
 Once you have started with your business goals, it is essential to have them on paper.
-There might be a chance that your Marketing Head might leave someday, will there be someone who would be able to pick just where he left?
+There might be a chance that your Marketing Head might leave someday, will there be someone who would be able to pick just where he went?

 Your marketing strategy should contain enough information that you can handle it to someone else and know what has to be done.
 Your target audience, marketing campaigns, planning, everything needs to be on paper.

 Along with that, you need to be able to respond to changes in the market well and update your documents accordingly.
-With the updates in social behavior, plans, changes in the market, and changes with your business, you can always update your document, keep it handy whenever required.
+With the updates in social behavior, plans, changes in the market, and changes with your business, you can constantly update your record, keep it handy whenever required.
 To manage these documents, cloud solutions can be used, so that it is easy to access any time.

-When you are ready with the marketing plan, the next step is to start implementing it, right?
+When you are ready with the marketing plan, the next step is to implement it, right?
 Now, execution of the plan and everything is done.

 And above everything, make sure to react to the events that are outside your control.
 Consider the sensitivity of every situation and make decisions.
-If you go wrong somewhere, the costs would be considerable, in terms of reputation and removing physical marketing materials.
+If you go wrong somewhere, the costs would be considerable regarding reputation and removing physical marketing materials.